BCP

 Help for Survivors of Sexual Abuse

 If you or a loved one were the victims of childhood sexual abuse, it’s your right to seek justice against the perpetrator.
-The attorneys at Hach & Rose, LLP understand the devastating effects of abuse.
+The attorneys at Hach Rose Schirripa & Cheverie LLP understand the devastating effects of abuse.
 It can negatively impact every area of your life and create long-lasting emotional pain.

 With the one year “look back” window, you’re allowed to seek compensation, no matter when your abuse occurred.
 While we recognize that financial compensation can never fully make up for the trauma you’ve suffered, we hope it can help you find a new path forward.